SirLemmings/Semaphore-Demo/index.md

 ### Code
 Want to try it out?

-Standalone client app that connects to the live sequencer can be downloaded <a href="https://github.com/SirLemmings/Semaphore_Live_Client" target="_blank">here</a>!

 Sequencer-based prototype can be downloaded <a href="https://github.com/SirLemmings/Semaphore_Sequencer" target="_blank">here</a>!

 Prototype consensus implementation code can be downloaded <a href="https://github.com/SirLemmings/Semaphore-Demo/tree/main/Semaphore" target="_blank">here</a>!